abhivishrut/abhiEditText/README.md

-# Dependency: abhiEditText v-1.0.2
+# abhiEditText - Customizable Android EditText with Dynamic Features

-Integrate the abhiEditText library to easily create customizable EditText components in your Android app.
-This library enhances the standard EditText with features like headings, hints, icons, and support for various input types (text, number, email, password, etc.).
-Simply add the dependency, use the component in your layouts, and enjoy a consistent, reusable input field solution.
+AbhiEditText is an advanced **Android EditText library** that allows dynamic customization of *hint text, heading, icons, and input type* directly via XML.
+Designed for **Material Design**, it simplifies user input fields with a beautiful UI.

 > Step 1.
 Add the JitPack repository to your build file.
 ```gradle
 dependencyResolutionManagement {